Rapid-Application-Development-JS/ServiceLocator/README.md

 ####Registering service objects in "ServiceLocator"

-####With instantiation immediately after registration
+####With instantiation immediately after registration:

 ```javascript
 ServiceLocator.register('ServiceOne', ServiceOne, true);
 ```

-In `Service Locator` registry it's instance look like this:
+In `Service Locator` registry its instance looks like this:

 ```javascript
 {